Azure-Samples/distributed-az-edge-framework/deployment/deploy-dev.md

 ## Optional single network layered deployment

 The deployment script also has an option to deploy a single layer of AKS and networking infrastructure.
-To use that version, uncomment the section in the `deploy-az-dev-bootstrapper.ps1`, details can be found in the comments of the script.
+To use that version, which is more cost effective but does not show MQTT broker bridging at work, uncomment the section in the `deploy-az-dev-bootstrapper.ps1`.
+Details can be found in the comments of the script file.

 The same applies to removing resources, `remove-dev-resources.ps1` also has commented sections to delete the single layer resources instead.